tigerbeetle/tigerbeetle/docs/DESIGN.md

 * The system may crash at any time.

-* The system may freeze process execution for minutes or hours at a time, for example during a VM migration.
+* The system may freeze process execution for minutes or hours at a time, for example, during a VM migration.

 * The system clock may jump backwards or forwards in time, at any time.

 * NTP can help, but we cannot depend on NTP for strict serializability.

 * NTP may stop working because of a network partition, which may not impact TigerBeetle.
-We therefore need to detect when a TigerBeetle cluster's clocks are not being synchronized by NTP, so that financial transaction timestamps are accurate and within the operator's tolerance for error.
+We, therefore, need to detect when a TigerBeetle cluster's clocks are not being synchronized by NTP so that financial transaction timestamps are accurate and within the operator's tolerance for error.

 ## Timestamps

 **All timestamps in TigerBeetle are strictly reserved** to prevent unexpected distributed system failures due to clock skew.
 For example, a payer could have all their transfers fail, simply because their clock was behind.
 This means that only the TigerBeetle leader may assign timestamps to data structures.

-Timestamps are assigned at the moment a batch of events is received by the TigerBeetle leader from the application.
+Timestamps are assigned when the TigerBeetle leader receives a batch of events from the application.
 Within a batch of events, each event timestamp must be **strictly increasing**, so that no two events will ever share the same timestamp and so that timestamps may **serve as sequence numbers**.
-Timestamps are therefore stored as 64-bit **nanoseconds**, not only for optimal resolution and compatibility with other systems, but to ensure that there are enough distinct timestamps when processing hundreds of events within the same millisecond window.
+Timestamps are therefore stored as 64-bit **nanoseconds**, not only for optimal resolution and compatibility with other systems but to ensure that there are enough distinct timestamps when processing hundreds of events within the same millisecond window.

-Should the user need to specify an expiration timestamp, this can be done in terms of **a relative quantity of time**, i.e. an offset relative to the event timestamp that will be assigned by the TigerBeetle leader, rather than in terms of **an absolute moment in time** that is set according to another system's clock.
+Should the user need to specify an expiration timestamp, this can be done in terms of **a relative quantity of time**, i.e. an offset relative to the event timestamp that the TigerBeetle leader will assign, rather than in terms of **an absolute moment in time** that is set according to another system's clock.

 For example, the user may say to the TigerBeetle leader: "expire this transfer 7 seconds after the timestamp you assign to it when you receive it from me".

-The intention of this design decision is to minimize and restrict the blast radius of inaccurate timestamps in the worst case to be limited to only the one way delay in the network link between the client and the leader, instead of the clock skew experienced by all distributed systems participating in two-phase transfers.
+This design decision intends to minimize and restrict the blast radius of inaccurate timestamps in the worst case to be limited to only the one-way delay in the network link between the client and the leader instead of the clock skew experienced by all distributed systems participating in two-phase transfers.

 ## Protocol